survivejs/webpack-book/manuscript/advanced_techniques/02_authoring_packages.md

 It is important to note that in npm 3 `prepublish` hook will get triggered also when you run `npm install` on the project locally.
 Sometimes this can be surprising and counter-productive even.

-A solution known as [in-publish](https://www.npmjs.com/package/in-publish) allows you to tune the behavior and skip the installation step.
+[in-publish](https://www.npmjs.com/package/in-publish) allows you to tune the behavior and skip the installation step.
 You need to prepend your script with `in-publish && babel ...` kind of line for this to work. npm 4 and the following versions will fix this confusing behavior.

 ## Sharing Authorship